 The Sniper line comes in a range of weights and sizes, from 5-20 pounds and anything up to 1,200 yards should you want to bulk buy.
 The combination of low memory, strength, suppleness and relative invisibility in clear water make the Sniper our top choice of fluoro lines.

 The Stren monofilament spool brings a lot to your fishing party – it’s a strong, anti-abrasion line which gives you good knots.
 That makes it a great option for both beginners and occasional users who don’t want to think too hard and don’t need their fishing instincts so sharply honed as regulars.

-While it’s both strong and abrasion-resistant, the Stern monofilament line is also designed to be supple enough for easy knot-tying, with a good sensitivity level, to let you feel even tiny bites.
+While it’s both strong and abrasion-resistant, the Stern monofilament line is designed to be supple enough for easy knot-tying, with a good sensitivity level, to let you feel even tiny bites.
 Easy to cast and with low memory, it could be an ideal line for beginners, helping them build their confidence and skill in either freshwater or saltwater angling.